-This high-climbing and fast-growing vine features large, droopy clusters of lilac and lavender-colored flowers that grows perfectly on a pergola or trellis.
+This high-climbing vine features large, droopy clusters of lilac and lavender-colored flowers that grows perfectly on a pergola or trellis.

 Chinese wisteria aka Wisteria Sinensis is a rather aggressive and invasive variety, while American wisteria (which grows well in zones 5-9) is slower-growing and can be tamed more easily.